-Check back in coming weeks as this event continues to develop.
-We are speaking with many partners and will announce the full line up of 2019 presenters in the spring.
-View the 2018 incubation event presenter and breakout topics list here.
+Check back for updated information as this year's confrence schedule continues to develop.
+We are speaking with many partners and will announce the full line up of 2019 presenters in coming weeks.
+You can view the 2018 presenters and breakout topics listed here.
 Public registration is limited, register early.
 We will include a waiting list once general admission has closed.

 In order to reverse global warming, it’s time for everyone to get involved—to connect and partner, and to weave together disparate efforts into local, regional, and global solutions-oriented movements.

 And what better way than by engaging with and supporting the young people who have the largest stake in our efforts?

 Since the nonprofit, environmental organization Project Drawdown published Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming in 2017, schools, community groups, nonprofits, governments, businesses, and individuals have been galvanized by the solutions-based blueprint.

 Join the Omega Center for Sustainable Living and many partner organizations for this weekend conference to cultivate and strengthen relationships; share information, resources, and curriculum ideas; learn with and from young leaders; get inspired about what’s possible; and develop the support needed to achieve Drawdown by or before 2050—the critical point when atmospheric greenhouse gas concentrations peak and decrease each year after.

 Through inspiring talks, resource sharing, event exhibitions, and breakout and unconference sessions, you:

 - Gain updates on Project Drawdown’s findings and goals

 - Explore other practical roadmaps that people have found useful in conjunction with Drawdown.

 - Help bring intersectionality more fully to the forefront of our efforts